Lemoncode/lc-validation-summary/README.md

 npm install --dev
 ```

-This will download all the node modules needed.
+This will download all the node modules referenced both in dependencies and in devDependencies.

 *work in progress* .